libkml/libkml/BuildingAndInstalling.md

 # Building and Installing libkml #

-Please read the DEPENDENCIES file carefully and ensure you have the correct versions of all required software.

-This is last updated for version 1.3.0.
-The build system has been changed to cmake!
+This is last updated for version 1.3.0

 ## Building ##